space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 Like I said before, a repository is just a codebase.
 Repositories contain some **branches**, and those branches contain different **commits**.
 You might have heard of both of these--I'll talk more about them in depth later.

 A **remote** repository is just a repository's that's on GitHub.
-A **local** repository is one that's actually on your computer.
+A **local** repository is one that's actually stored on your computer.

 ### 2.1 Creating your remote repository

 First, let's make our own remote repository fork of Space Station 14.
-You'll need a GitHub account for this, of course.
+You'll need a GitHub account for this, so feel free to make an account [GitHub](https://github.com/).
 'Forking' it like this just means you're copying all of the repository's history and changes into your own remote repository so that you can do stuff freely to the code.

-Your remote repository doesn't automatically update with changes from the original SS14 repo--you'll have to do that yourself, which I'll talk about later.
+Your remote repository doesn't automatically update with changes made to the original SS14 repo--you'll have to do that yourself, which I'll talk about later.

 Navigate to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) and click here:

 ![](https://i.imgur.com/lAHNHdD.png)

 From there, it'll ask you where to fork it and what to name it--just to your regular account, and name it whatever you please!
-I'd stick with `space-station-14` if you just want to help out with development, though.
+For the sake of keeping things organized though I'd stick with `space-station-14` if you're looking to help out with development, though.

 ### 2.2 Creating your local repository

-Now, we'll need to download our remote repository onto our computer (**cloning**) so we can add ~~20 pairs of clown shoes to every locker~~ some changes to it.
+Now, we'll need to download our remote repository onto our computer (**cloning**) so we can start adding some changes to it.
 You *can* technically change your remote repository (GitHub has some nice tools), but having it on your computer means you use IDEs like Visual Studio or Rider to build the game and run tests, as well as handle Git stuff easily.

 For every step, there will be screenshots and instructions for Git Bash, SmartGit, and TortoiseGit on Windows.